Email FacebookTwitterMenu burgerClose thin

 Earlier versions of the bill had proposed a $2,500 credit through 2028.
 However, the final law reduced the amount to $2,200 with inflation indexing instead of a fixed sunset schedule.
 No additional credit was added for stay-at-home parents or caregivers.

-Under current tax law, the Child Tax Credit is worth $2,000 per child, with only $1,700 of that amount refundable.
+Under previous tax law, the Child Tax Credit is worth $2,000 per child, with $1,700 of that amount being refundable.
 The One Big Beautiful Act increases the total credit amount and may offer greater relief to families with little or no taxable income, a group that often includes single-income households with stay-at-home parents.

 Employer-Provided Child Care Credit: Enhancement